oshkoda/OptiScaler/Config.md

 ; Enables SMAA anti-aliasing before the selected upscaler ; true or false - Default (auto) is false
 Enabled=auto

+; Shows the SMAA processed color buffer that is sent to DLSS (DirectX 12) ; true or false - Default (auto) is false DebugShowDlssInput=auto
 ```

 The `BuildPipelines` parameter allows XeSS pipelines to be built during context creation to prevent stuttering later.